Bahkeezz/Regression-Analysis-Report/README.md

 5. **Fertilizer Use Optimization:** Use fertilizer efficiently, considering its marginal benefit.

 ## Limitations
-This study has several limitations:
-1. The data were collected from a single source, which may not represent all agricultural regions.
+1. The data used in this study were obtained from a single source on Kaggle, which may not comprehensively represent all agricultural regions or their unique characteristics.
-2. Other factors such as pests, diseases, and climate change were not accounted for in this study.
+2. Critical factors such as pests, diseases, and the impacts of climate change were not included in the analysis, which could influence the results and insights derived from this study.